CICS: Macro-level programming

 When CICS was first released, it only supported application transaction programs written in IBM 360 Assembler.
-COBOL and PL/I support were added years later.
+Then COBOL and PL/I support were added years later.
 Because of the initial assembler orientation, requests for CICS services were made using assembler-language macros.
 For example, the request to read a record from a file were made by a macro call to the "File Control Program" of CICS might look like this:

 DFHFC TYPE=READ,DATASET=myfile,TYPOPER=UPDATE,....etc.

 This gave rise to the later terminology "Macro-level CICS."

 When high-level language support was added, the macros were retained and the code was converted by a pre-compiler that expanded the macros to their COBOL or PL/I CALL statement equivalents.
 Thus preparing a HLL application was effectively a "two-stage" compile – output from the preprocessor fed into the HLL compiler as input.

 COBOL considerations: unlike PL/I, IBM COBOL does not normally provide for the manipulation of pointers (addresses).
 In order to allow COBOL programmers to access CICS control blocks and dynamic storage the designers resorted to what was essentially a hack.
 The COBOL Linkage Section was normally used for inter-program communication, such as parameter passing.
 The compiler generates a list of addresses, each called a Base Locator for Linkage (BLL) which were set on entry to the called program.
 The first BLL corresponds to the first item in the Linkage Section and so on.
 CICS allows the programmer to access and manipulate these by passing the address of the list as the first argument to the program.
 The BLLs can then be dynamically set, either by CICS or by the application to allow access to the corresponding structure in the Linkage Section.